FormerLurker/ArcWelderPlugin/README.md

 * **Arc Welder Enabled** - Check or uncheck to enable or disable the plugin.
 This prevents *Arc Welder* from converting any files and adding buttons to the file browser.
 It will not remove the plugin from the tabs or settings pages.
 If you want to truly disable *Arc Welder*, please do so in the plugin manager.
 * **Resolution in MM** - This setting controls how much play *Arc Welder* has in converting GCode points into arcs.
 If the arc deviates from the original points by + or - 1/2 of the resolution, the points will **not** be converted.
 The default setting is 0.05 which means the arcs may not deviate by more than +- 0.025mm (that's a **really** tiny deviation).
 Increasing the resolution will result in more arcs being converted but will make the tool paths less accurate.
 Decreasing the resolution will result in fewer arcs but more accurate tool paths.
 I don't recommend going above 0.1MM.
 Higher values than that may result in print failure.
+* **Path Tolerance %** - This feature controls the maximum allowable deviation in path length compared to the original length.
+This setting can be higher than you'd expect (5% by default) especially for larger arcs due to the way the firmware implements arc interpolation.
+However, future firmware versions may add corrections to the arc path to correct for a slight reduction in path length caused by inscribing the interpolated segments inside of the arc.
+This setting would then be userful, at least until an extrusion correction factor can be added to the algorithm.
 * **Maximum Arc Radius** - This is a safety feature to prevent unusually large arcs from being generated.
 Internally, *Arc Welder* uses a constant to prevent an arc with a very large radius from being generated where the path is essentially (but not exactly) a straight line.
 If it is not perfectly straight and if my constant isn't conservative enough, an extremely large arc could be created that may have the wrong direction of rotation.
 The default value works fine for all of the gCode I've tested (it is about 1/7th of the radius of the worst errant arc I've encountered).
 If you discover that you need to adjust this setting because of errant arcs, please [create an issue](https://github.com/FormerLurker/ArcWelderPlugin/issues/new) and let me know!
 The default setting is **1000000 mm** or **1KM**.
 * **File Processing Type** - There are three options here:
   * *Automatic Processing Only* - Newly uploaded files will be compressed automatically.